codedthrillers/volume1/0101theExtension.md

 }
 ```

 Of course, all the other builders had some more work to do, so they implemented the newly created interface.
-The ones that did not need it, did what they new best, they threw exceptions to express their disgust.
+The ones that did not need it, did what they knew best, they threw exceptions to express their disgust.

 Things worked for a while, everyone delegated the wrong things to the wrong entities, but, hey, that's like real life, right?

 Until one day...

 It was a monday morning, and the coffee was fresh.
-The clouds cleared the sky and the sun was shining, heating and melting evryones brains.
+The clouds cleared the sky and the sun was shining, heating and melting everyone's brains.

 Someone, flying around in it's own personal pane, looked at all those sad builders, and decided to give a helping hand by extracting a base class for them.